What is chlamydia?

 What is the treatment?

 Chlamydia is treated with antibiotics.
-In order to effectively treat the infection, if you were given pills, it is important to follow the instructions for taking the treatment carefully and finish all of them.
+It is important to follow the treatment instructions carefully.
+If you were given pills, finish all of them.
 Sexual partners from the last 2 months need to be tested and treated.
 If you have not had a sexual partner in the last 2 months, then your last sexual partner will need to be tested and treated.
-It takes time for the infection to be cleared from the body, so it is important that you do not have any oral, vaginal or anal sex for 7 days after you and your partner(s) start the antibiotic treatment.
+It takes time for the infection to clear from the body, so it is important that you do not have any oral, vaginal or anal sex for 7 days after you and your partner(s) start the antibiotic treatment.

 Because re-infection is common, a follow-up test is recommended 6 months after treatment.
-Pregnant women and breastfeeding women should have a follow-up test 3 to 4 weeks after completing treatment.
+If you are pregnant or breastfeeding, have a follow-up test 3 to 4 weeks after completing treatment.

 Will my birth control work if I am taking antibiotics?